acorti5/SNA_Corti_Lattanzi/README.md

 # SNA_Corti_Lattanzi
-Social Network Analisys Project made by Alberto Corti and Lorenzo Lattanzi.
+Social Network Analysis Project made by Alberto Corti and Lorenzo Lattanzi, who attended the course in 2024.

 Alberto Corti, University of Pisa, Department of Physics, a.corti5@studenti.unipi.it, Student ID: 598370